magus/triple-triad/README.md

 ## todo

-- consider moving the Status prompts above the player hands
-  - since most actions are related to the cards in a players hand

 - all_open plan
   - `start` command should capture `setup_game` AND kickoff `pre_game` command
   - `pre_game` command should handle checking a new `app_state.setup.rules` field